-1. For branch circuit wiring (main power supply to unit disconnect), the minimum wire size for the length of the run can be determined from N.E.C., local building codes, and using the circuit ampacity found on the unit rating plate.
-From the unit disconnect to unit, the smallest wire size allowable may be used for the ampacity, as the Disconnect MUST be in accordance with federal, state, and local jurisdiction requirements.

-- 2. Wire size based on 60°C rated wire insulation and 30°C Ambient Temperature (86°F). - For more than 3 conductors in a raceway or cable, see the N.E.C. for derating the ampacity of each conductor.
+- For branch circuit wiring (main power supply to unit disconnect), the minimum wire size for the length of run can be determined from N.E.C., local building codes, and using the circuit ampacity found on the unit rating plate.
+From the unit disconnect to the unit, the smallest wire size allowable may be used for the ampacity as the disconnect MUST be in accordance with federal, state, and local jurisdiction requirements. - 2.
+Wire size based on 60°C rated wire insulation and 30°C Ambient Temperature (86°F). - For more than three conductors in a raceway or cable, see the N.E.C. for derating the ampacity of each conductor.